The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \mathbf{A}\times\mathbf{B} \coloneqq \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_iB_j\mathbf{e}_k. \end{align} \]

-This is linear because for $\lambda\in \mathbb{R}$ and $\mathbf{C}\in \mathbb{R}^3$
+This is linear, since for $\lambda\in \mathbb{R}$ and $\mathbf{C}\in \mathbb{R}^3$ the following hold:

-\[ \begin{align} \mathbf{A}\times\left(\mathbf{B} + \mathbf{C}\right) &= \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_i\left(B_j + C_j\right)\mathbf{e}_k = \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_iB_j\mathbf{e}_k + \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_iC_j\mathbf{e}_k\nonumber\\ &= \mathbf{A}\times\mathbf{B} + \mathbf{A}\times\mathbf{C}, \tag{A.147}\label{eq:vektorprodukt_linear_summe}\\ \mathbf{A}\times\left(\lambda\mathbf{B}\right) &= \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_i\lambda B_j\mathbf{e}_k = \lambda\mathbf{A}\times\mathbf{B}.\tag{A.148}\label{eq:vektorprodukt_linear_faktor} \end{align} \]
+\[ \begin{align} \mathbf{A}\times\left(\mathbf{B} + \mathbf{C}\right) &= \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_i\left(B_j + C_j\right)\mathbf{e}_k = \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_iB_j\mathbf{e}_k + \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_iC_j\mathbf{e}_k\nonumber\\ &= \mathbf{A}\times\mathbf{B} + \mathbf{A}\times\mathbf{C}, \tag{A.149}\label{eq:vektorprodukt_linear_summe}\\ \mathbf{A}\times\left(\lambda\mathbf{B}\right) &= \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_i\lambda B_j\mathbf{e}_k = \lambda\mathbf{A}\times\mathbf{B}.\tag{A.150}\label{eq:vektorprodukt_linear_faktor} \end{align} \]

 Furthermore, it is anticommutative,

-\[ \begin{align} \mathbf{A}\times\mathbf{B} = \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_iB_j\mathbf{e}_k = \sum_{i, j, k = 1}^{3} - \epsilon_{j,i,k}B_jA_i\mathbf{e}_k = -\mathbf{B}\times\mathbf{A}.\tag{A.149}\label{eq:cross_product_anticommutative} \end{align} \]
+\[ \begin{align} \mathbf{A}\times\mathbf{B} = \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_iB_j\mathbf{e}_k = \sum_{i, j, k = 1}^{3} - \epsilon_{j,i,k}B_jA_i\mathbf{e}_k = -\mathbf{B}\times\mathbf{A}.\tag{A.151}\label{eq:cross_product_anticommutative} \end{align} \]

-For the $l$th component, $1 \leq l \leq 3$, of the vector product one finds
+For the $l-$th component, $1 \leq l \leq 3$, of the vector product, one finds

 \[ \begin{align} \left(\mathbf{A}\times\mathbf{B}\right)_l &= \left(\sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_iB_j\mathbf{e}_k\right)\cdot\mathbf{e}_l = \sum_{i, j, k = 1}^{3}\epsilon_{i, j, k}A_iB_j\delta_{k,l} = \sum_{i, j = 1}^{3}\epsilon_{i, j, l}A_iB_j. \end{align} \]